tianhuil/scrapy-camouflage/README.md

 The only requirement on the priority is that it be less than that of `HttpProxyMiddleware` (default priority 750).
 However, it is recommended that the priority be higher than that of `RedirectMiddleware` (default priority 600) if HTTP redirects are used to test for a block.

 ## TODOs
-- Allow use fake user agent
+- Allow use fake user agent (although some of their user agents belong to old browsers and are rejected by websites)